zikezhang/vagrant/README.md

 - [Virtualbox](https://www.virtualbox.org) version 4.3.*
 - [Vagrant](http://www.vagrantup.com) version 1.4.*

+If you have issues with windows and vbguest additions, use the following versions:
+- Virtualbox version 4.2.*
+- Vagrant 1.4.1

 ## Installation

 First you need a [Git enabled terminal](#software-suggestions).
 Then you should **clone this repository** locally.